Peter Leko: Career after Brissago

 Despite the drawn match, Leko maintained a high level in 2005, winning the Corus tournament with 8½/13. and finishing fourth at Linares (6/12).
 After taking a break, Leko attended the first Miskolc Rapid match against World No.7 Michael Adams in which Leko lost the first three games, won the next three and drew out the remaining two, ending the match 4-4.
 A 4/9 at Dortmund was followed by competing for the FIDE World Chess Championship title in San Luis, Argentina having qualified as most recent "Classical" challenger, finishing fifth with 6½/14.
 For more information, see FIDE World Chess Championship 2005.

-In 2006, Leko scored solid results at Corus (tied 7th, 6½/14), Morelia-Linares (fifth, 7½/14), a 4½-3½ win in the Miskolc Rapid match against Anatoly Karpov, Dortmund (tied third, 4/7) and in sharing first place with 5½/9 at the inaugural Tal Memorial, he completed a career "Grand Slam" of major tournament victories at Dortmund, Linares, Corus and Tal Memorial.
-The next year, Leko struggled at Morelia-Linares tying for last place and lost the Miskolc Rapid match 4½-3½ against Vladimir Kramnik soon after.
+In 2006, Leko scored solid results at Corus (tied 7th, 6½/14), Morelia-Linares (fifth, 7½/14), a 4½–3½ win in the Miskolc Rapid match against Anatoly Karpov, Dortmund (tied third, 4/7) and in sharing first place with 5½/9 at the inaugural Tal Memorial, he completed a career "Grand Slam" of major tournament victories at Dortmund, Linares, Corus and Tal Memorial.
+The next year, Leko struggled at Morelia-Linares tying for last place and lost the Miskolc Rapid match 4½–3½ against Vladimir Kramnik soon after.

 Leko regained his form for the Candidates Matches held between 26 May and 13 June, held to select 4 players for the World Chess Championship 2007.
 The format was held as a 16-player two-round knockout tournament with each match best of six games.
 He comfortably won his matches against Mikhail Gurevich (+3−0=1) and Evgeny Bareev (+2−0=3), to qualify for the eight-player championship tournament.
 A few months later, he won the ACP World Rapid Chess Cup.
-Shortly after the World Chess Championship 2007 was held in Mexico City from 12–30 September as an 8-player double round robin.
+Shortly after the World Chess Championship 2007 was held in Mexico City from 12 to 30 September as an 8-player double round robin.
 Leko finished in fourth place with 7/14 and rounded off the year tying for third place (4½/9) at the Tal Memorial.